travisddavies/computer_vision_notes/depth_and_stereo.md

 	- **Smoothness**: disparity values should change smoothly (for the most part)

 ## Ordering Constraint
-- The above-mentioned ordering constraint can sometimes not hold.
+- The above-mentioned ordering constraint can sometimes not hold. ($d,b,a$  vs $c', b', d'$ which is the opposite order)
 - As can be seen in the second image, objects can interfere with the two cameras and affect our calculations of depth.
 Therefore ordering will not always guarantee accurate results.

 ![[ordering_constraint.png]]